 Schedule your COVID test within 72 hours of scheduled arrival to Peru.
 PCR tests can hopefully be received in 24 hours, although some clinics request a 2-3 day turn-around, which is cutting it very close.
-Note, that some urgent care centers will offer an Antigen test which takes only 20 minutes and is sufficient for Peruvian requirements.
 As a last resort, many international airports offer testing services but these are very expensive and can be congested.

 When you receive your test results, print them out and keep them with your travel documents.
 The document should clearly show the patient’s name (you), the results (Negative), and the date the test was taken (within 72 hours of arrival).

 Note: vaccination cards are not a substitute for testing in Peru although it is a good idea to have a photo or copy of your card for your return to the US.